 During the inspection, the interiors of all DKIST buildings were be examined for evidence of non-indigenous invasive species.
-If any invasive arthropod species (e.g. ants and spiders) were detected, thev would have been photo documented, mapped, and described, and then arrangements would be made for eradication to prevent these species from establishing resident populations.
-Eradication measures may include brushing away spider webs to disrupt mating and foraging, sticky traps to capture ants, and the application of pesticides in accordance with established practice at HO (University of Hawaii 2010) and pursuant to label requirements.
+If any invasive arthropod species (e.g. ants and spiders) were detected, they would have been photo documented, mapped, and described, and then arrangements would be made for eradication to prevent these species from resident establishing populations.
+Eradication measures may include brushing away spider webs to disrupt mating and foraging, sticky traps to capture ants, and the application of pesticides in accordance with established practice at HO (University of Hawai'i 2010) and pursuant to label requirements.